 “The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?”

 For the past several years, MIT has prompted students to write 200 to 250 words on the following:

 “Tell us about the most significant challenge you’ve faced or something important that didn’t go according to plan.
 How did you manage the situation?”

 In both cases, the prompts explicitly ask for your response to the challenge.
 The event itself isn’t as important as how it pushed you to grow.

 How to Choose a Topic for an Essay on Overcoming Challenges

-When it comes to finding the best topic for your Overcoming Challenges essay, there’s no right answer.
+When it comes to finding the best topic for your overcoming challenges essays, there’s no right answer.
 The word “challenge” is ambiguous and could be used to reference a wide range of situations from prevailing over a bully to getting over your lifelong stage fright to appear in a school musical.
 Here are some suggestions to keep in mind when selecting an essay subject.

-While your challenge shouldn’t be trivial, it also doesn’t need to be life-shattering.
-Students often mistakenly assume they need to have experienced life-shattering circumstances like poverty, an abusive parent, or cancer to write a good essay.
+Students often mistakenly assume they need to have experienced exceptional circumstances like poverty, an abusive parent, or cancer to write a good essay.
 The truth is that the best topics will allow you to highlight specific personal qualities and share more about who you are.
 The essay should be less about the challenge itself, and more about how you responded to it.